 How to know if a dog's anal glands are infected

 Since a dog will discharge their anal sacs regularly, it is important that we tell the difference between normal gland expression and an anal gland infection.
 Although anal gland impaction and infection are not the same, the latter often derives from the former.
 When the duct is impacted, it is essentially plugged and stops the flow of fluid.
 However, the gland will still produce fluid which results in a build-up.

 The pressure on the sphincter muscles caused by impaction means it can make defecation difficult for the dog.
 Also, since feces contains a lot of bacteria, this can cause the glands to become infected.
 When an infection happens, it is likely an abscess will develop.

 Anal sac disease (sacculitis)

-When a dog's anal glands become infected, they will become swollen and the condition is known as sacculitis or anal sac disease.
+When a dog's anal glands become infected, they will become swollen.
+It is this swelling which is known as sacculitis or anal sac disease.
 It can be difficult to tell when a dog has anal sac disease.
 In its early stages, you may see the dog scooting on the ground.
 This could be to relieve the irritation caused by the infection, but it is also possible the scooting will help to release an impacted gland.